qriosa/SParry/tutorials.md

 #### Parameters

-- dist, the array of the shortest path calculation. np.array.
+- dist, array of shortest paths. numpy.ndarray.
 - timeCost, the time taken to calculate the shortest path. float.
-- ~~memoryCost, the memory usage during calculation.
-Not currently.~~
+- ~~memoryCost, the memory consumption during the calculation.
+None for now.~~
-- graph, graph data, required, graph data for calculating the shortest path.
-See figure data specification.
+- graph, graph data, required, the graph data or graph data storage file to be used for calculating the shortest path. this function accepts this parameter must be [class Graph](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-graph).
-- graphType, the type of the incoming graph data, required. str.
-It can only be of the following three types:
-  1. Matrix: Indicates that the incoming data is an adjacency matrix.
-  2. CSR: Indicates that the incoming data is a compressed adjacency matrix.
-  3. edgeSet: Indicates that the incoming data is an edge set array.
-- msg, prompt message, built by default.

 #### Attributes

-- dist, the array of the shortest path calculation. np.array.
-The details are as follows:
+- dist, the array for shortest path computation. numpy.ndarray. details are as follows.
-  1. If calculating the single-source shortest path, it is a one-dimensional array, `dist[i]` means the shortest distance from the source vertex to the vertex i<sup>th</sup> in the current single-source shortest path problem.
+  1. If computing a single-source shortest path, it is a one-dimensional array, `dist[i]` that is, the shortest distance from the source point to node `i` in the current single-source shortest path problem.
-  2. If calculating the multi-source shortest path, it is a two-dimensional array composed of multiple one-dimensional arrays, `dist[i][j]` means that in the i<sup>th</sup> source single-source shortest path problem, the value is the shortest distance from vertex `i` sources to vertex `j`.
+  2. If computing multiple source shortest paths, it is a two-dimensional array composed of multiple one-dimensional arrays, and `dist[i][j]` is the shortest distance from the `i`th source to the node `j` in the single-source shortest path problem for the `i`th source.
-  3. If the shortest path of all sources is calculated, it is a two-dimensional array of `n × n`, `dist[i][j]` means that in the i<sup>th</sup>  single source shortest path problem of source vertex `i` , the shortest distance to vertex `j`.
+  3. If we calculate the full source shortest path, it is a two-dimensional array of `n × n`, and `dist[i][j]` means the shortest distance from source `i` to node `j` in the single source shortest path problem with source `i`.
-- path, vertices order of the shortest path. np.array.
-The details are as follows:
+- path, the path of the shortest path. numpy.ndarray. details are as follows.
-  1. If calculating the single-source shortest path, it is a one-dimensional array, `path[i]` means that in the current single-source shortest path problem, the predecessor vertex of vertex `i `, that is, the source vertex needs to be from the vertex ` path[i] ` reaches the vertex `i`.
+  1. If computing a single-source shortest path, it is a one-dimensional array. `path[i]` means the predecessor node of node `i` in the current single-source shortest path problem, i.e., the source needs to reach node `i` from node `path[i]`.
-  2. If calculating the multi-source shortest path, it is a two-dimensional array composed of multiple one-dimensional arrays. `path[i][j]` means that in the `i`th source single-source shortest path problem, the i<sup>th</sup> source vertex need to reach the vertex`j` from the vertex`path[i][j]`.
+  2. If computing multiple source shortest paths, it is a two-dimensional array consisting of multiple one-dimensional arrays, `path[i][j]` which means that in the single source shortest path problem for the `i` source, the `i` source needs to reach the node `j` from the node `path[i][j]`.
-  3. If the shortest path of all sources is calculated, it is a two-dimensional array of `n × n`, `path[i][j]` means that in the single source shortest path problem of source vertex `i ` , source vertex `i ` need to go from vertex `path[i][j]` to reach vertex `j`.
+  3. If we compute the full source shortest path, then it is a two-dimensional array of `n × n`, `path[i][j]` which means that in the single source shortest path problem for source `i`, source `i` needs to go from node `path[i][j]` to reach node `j`.
-- timeCost, time spent. float.
-Indicates the time it takes to calculate the shortest path problem, in seconds.
+- timeCost, time spent. float. indicates the time in seconds spent on the shortest path problem.
-- memoryCost, space cost. int.
-Indicates the space spent to calculate the shortest path problem, in bytes.
+- memoryCost, space cost. int. denotes the space in bytes used to compute the shortest path problem.
-- graph, graph data, required, graph data for calculating the shortest path.
-See figure data specification.
+- graph, graph data, required, the graph data or graph data storage file to be used to compute the shortest path.
+This function accepts this parameter must be [class Graph](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-graph).
-- graphType, the type of the incoming graph data, required. str.
-It can only be of the following three types:
-  1. Matrix: Indicates that the incoming data is an adjacency matrix.
-  2. CSR: Indicates that the incoming data is a compressed adjacency matrix.
-  3. edgeSet: Indicates that the incoming data is an edge set array.
-- msg, some parameter information in the calculation process, built by default. str.

 #### Methods